abbott567/blog/src/posts/validation-for-prototypes/content.md

 ---
 title: Validation for prototypes
-permalink: '/blog/{{title|slugify}}/'
+date: 2018-02-15
+dateModified: 2018-02-15
+tags:
+  - design
 meta:
   description: >-
     Why I stopped advocating for validation in prototypes.
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2018-02-15
-dateModified: 2018-02-15
-tags:
-  - design
+      alt: "A laptop on a desk surrounded by clutter.
+On the screen is a GOVUK service showing a validation error, which is a red box at the top of the page."
   excerpt: |
     I made a jQuery plugin a couple of years back.
 It picked up a data attribute called `data-required`.
 It also picked up an error message you passed into `data-error`.
 Then, it checked if the input was blank or unchecked.
 If it was, it would append the error messages and prevent the user from submitting the form.

     The thing is, I thought I built the plugin off the back of a user need, and I was happy when people praised my work.
 But in reality, I think I missed the point.
 As did everybody that used it.
 ---

 # {{title}}